benjaminion/upgrading-ethereum-book/src/book.md

 The requirement for validators to lock up stakes, and the introduction of slashing conditions allows us to quantify the security of the beacon chain in some sense.

 The main attack we wish to prevent is one that rewrites the history of the chain.
 The cost of such an attack parameterises the security of the chain.
 In proof of work, this is the cost of acquiring an overwhelming (51%) of hash power for a period of time.
-Interestingly, a successful 51% attack in proof of work costs essentially nothing, since the attacker claims all of the block rewards on the rewritten chain.
+Interestingly, a successful 51% attack in proof of work costs essentially nothing, since the attacker claims all the block rewards on the rewritten chain.

 In Ethereum's proof of stake protocol we can measure security in terms of _economic finality_.
 That is, if an attacker wished to revert a finalised block on the chain, what would be the cost?